milesroberts-123/slim-sweep-cnn/README.md

 - [x] add rule for fitting neural network

-- [ ] add a burn-in period

-- [ ] remove multiallelic sites

-- [ ] perform hierarchical clustering of genotypes before image generation
+- [x] perform hierarchical clustering of genotypes before image generation

+- [x] add a burn-in period

+- [x] remove multiallelic sites

+- [ ] use only genes with at least 1 four-fold degenerate and one zero-fold degenerate site?
+Or just allow beneficial mutations at any site

 - [ ] re-write neural network as a function with hyperparameters